saltstack/salt-windows-msi/README.md

 - WixUI_Minion.wxs: &lt;Publish /&gt; entries hooking up the dialog buttons to other dialogs.
   Other dialogs will also have to be adjusted to maintain correct sequencing.
 - MinionMSI.wixproj: The new dialog must be added as a &lt;Compile /&gt; item to be included in the build.

+### MSBuild

+General command line:

+> msbuild msbuild.proj \[/t:target[,target2,..]] \[/p:property=value [ .. /p:... ] ]

+A 'help' target is available which prints out all the targets, customizable properties, and the current value of those properties:

+> msbuild msbuild.proj /t:help

 ### Other Notes